somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * It seems that the parameters like Planck's constant and Speed of Light are the corresponding variables for temperature and pressure in the Language of Physics.
 It would be interesting to know how changing the symbol value in a Language pressurizes or increases the Temperature of a Language.

 * Quantization plays the role of Integration.
-Quantization of the classical fields
+Quantization of the classical field theories gives rise to Quantum Field Theories.

 * General relativity seems to be more fluid than QM.
 I would estimate GR to be gas-like whereas QM to be more liquid-like.
+Technical details need to be worked out.

 ### Language of Fourier Analysis